OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - With Nokia5110. &#9989; Done
 - With UART GPS. &#9989; Done
 - Push Buttons and Switches. &#9989; Done
+- Display IP Address and Network Name in the small loggers

 ### For the logger:
 - 2 Bonnets: